PE parsing

 There is no rule that says that the import table must begin at the start of a section named .idata, but that’s how it is typically done, for reasons both traditional and practical.

-The first field, VirtualAddress, is actually the RVA of the table.
+The first field of the import table, VirtualAddress, is actually the RVA of the table.
 The RVA is the address of the table relative to the base address of the image when the table is loaded.
 The second field gives the size in bytes.
 The data directories, which form the last part of the optional header, are listed in the following table.

 Note that the number of directories is not fixed.
 Before looking for a specific directory, check the NumberOfRvaAndSizes field in the optional header.